Monday, November 10, 2025

 The're 22 mm wide and can be 30, 42, 60, 80 or 100mm long.
 These sticks are thin enough to lay flat on a motherboard, so they're perfect for small form factor computers and laptops.

-Installing a NVMe drive is very simple but keep in mind that some SATA SSDs use this same form factor, so you'll want to pay close attention and make sure you don't mistakenly buy the slower drive.
+Installing a NVMe drive is very simple, but it is important to keep in mind that some SATA SSDs use this same form factor, so you'll want to pay close attention and make sure you don't mistakenly buy the slower drive.
 The Samsung 970 EVO is an example of an m.2 NVMe drive.

 If you have the extra cash and the motherboard has the m.2 slot available, I'd recommend getting a NVMe drive.
-This will upgrade the performance of your PC and blow past the 600Mbps of the old SATA limits.
+This will upgrade the performance of your PC and blow past the 550Mbps of the old SATA SSD limits.